• Skip to content

 The ‘slip, slop, slap, seek and slide’ message can help you and your child remember how to prevent sunburn:

-• Slip on clothing to protect skin from the sun.
+- Slip on clothing to protect skin from the sun.
 Try to cover as much skin as possible and choose tightly woven fabrics.
-Consider sun-protective clothing like a rash vest with an ultraviolet protection factor (UPF) rating of 50+ when swimming or doing other water activities.
+Consider sun-protective clothing with an ultraviolet protection factor (UPF) rating of 50+.

-• Slop on sunscreen.
-It should be broad spectrum, water resistant, SPF 30+ or higher, and in date.
-Put on plenty of sunscreen 20 minutes before going out in the sun and reapply every two hours or after swimming.
-Sunscreen isn’t recommended for babies under six months of age.
+- Slop on sunscreen.
+It should be broad-spectrum, water-resistant, SPF 30+ or higher, and in date.
+Put on plenty of sunscreen 20 minutes before going out in the sun, and reapply every 2 hours or after swimming.
+Sunscreen isn’t recommended for babies under 6 months of age.

-• Slap on a hat.
+- Slap on a hat.
 It’s best to wear a hat that protects the face, neck, ears and head.
-A broad-brimmed hat is better than a cap.
+Bucket, broad-brimmed and legionnaire’s hats are recommended.

-• Seek shade.
-Keep out of the sun’s UV rays by staying in the shade.
+- Seek shade.
 Look for areas of dark shade, and try to avoid UV rays that might be reflected from nearby objects like windows.
-You can cover prams with a shade cloth or canopy, but ensure that air can still get through to your child.

 Sunscreen by itself isn’t enough.
 ‘Slip, slop, slap, seek and slide’ gives your child the most sun protection and prevents sunburn.
 And effective sun protection in childhood helps to prevent future skin cancers and skin ageing.